wb-mirta/core/packages/mirta-package/README.md

 - `invalidPath`: the path does not point to a package.json file or package directory,
 - `invalidJson`: the file contains invalid or malformed JSON,
 - `invalidJsonRoot`: the JSON root is not an object,
-- `failedToParse`: failed to parse the file content.
+- `failedToRead`: failed to read the file.

 Example usage: